rzonedevops/ad-res-j7/UPDATED_DRAFTS/BANTJIES_ULTIMATE_CONTROL_POWER_STRUCTURE_ANALYSIS.md

 > "Danie Bantjies' confirmatory affidavit is PERJURY.
 He swore that Peter's testimony was 'true and correct' while concealing that:
 > - HE is the Trustee (not Peter)
 > - HE controls the companies (not Peter)
-> - HE has R18.6M leverage over Peter
+> - HE has R18.6M DESPERATE MOTIVE (avoid paying R18.685M debt)
 > - HE orchestrated the conspiracy (not Peter)
 >
 > Bantjies presented himself as an 'independent witness' while being the ULTIMATE CONTROLLER.
 This is FRAUD UPON THE COURT."